stem-piano/stem-piano-g-main/documentation/construction_subsections/subsection4_initial_test.md

 Power down.

 Connect a MIDI cable from IPS to a computer.
+Can use either the serial MIDI port of the USB port on the Teensy.

 Run software on an external computer that converts MIDI to sound.
 Before using with *stem piano*, check that the external software is working by using an existing MIDI keyboard or source.